Airbnb Trust Accounting for Property Managers using QuickBooks

 Remitting Taxes from the Trust Account

 In many jurisdictions, Airbnb will collect taxes and remit to local tax authorities on the owner’s behalf.
 However, you can opt to collect these taxes from Airbnb and remit them directly.
-If you’re using Bnbtally (by Tallylytics), the Custom Taxes line item found in our presets will take care of the allocation of custom taxes for each reservation.
+If you’re using Bnbtally, the Custom Taxes line item found in our presets will take care of the allocation of custom taxes for each reservation.
 This section is about paying the local tax authorities the amounts owed.

 Example